Fatal Florida truck accident caused by man with blackout history

-When investigators dug deeper, they found that this is not the first time that the truck driver was involved in a serious accident caused by a blackout that occurred “for unknown medical reasons.”
+When Auto accident attorney in White Plains dug deeper, they found that this is not the first time that the truck driver was involved in a serious accident caused by a blackout that occurred “for unknown medical reasons.”

 The first accident occurred in 2007 when the driver hit a car stopped at a red light.
 The driver pushed the second vehicle through at least eight lanes of traffic and continued into a parking lot where it struck two more vehicles.
 The man who was pushed through the lanes was left with a serious back injury and broke arm in car accident.